kjmadscience/voltdb-docker-cluster/README.md

 # voltdb-docker-cluster
 ### Tutorial for deploying a VoltDB docker cluster for training and development purposes.

-We need to build a custom image with licence, deployment file and a custom entrypoint script to support VoltDB in a docker only setup.
+We need to build a custom image with license, deployment file and a custom entrypoint script to support VoltDB in a docker only setup.

 The Dockerfile is executed using docker build command,

 `docker built -t <DOCKER_REPO>:<TAG> .`

-*ensure you have placed your specific deployment.xml,licence.xml and the entrypoint script from this repo in the same folder from where you will execute docker build on Dockerfile.*
+*ensure you have placed your specific deployment.xml,license.xml and the entrypoint script from this repo in the same folder from where you will execute docker build on Dockerfile.*

 Replace the name of your custom image in docker-compose.yml